 \begin{breakablealgorithm} {Decoupled Adaptive Safety Stock-II (\textbf{DASS-II}) for Day $k$} \end{breakablealgorithm}

-The weighted expectations $q^{(1,k)}\cdot(B^{(k)}-B_{1,u}^{(k)}-B_{2,u}^{(k)})$ and $\alpha\cdot\int_u^1\lambda^{(2,k)}(s)ds$ in \eqref{equ::StageII standard} serve as adaptive safety stocks to avoid making wrong decisions compared to the decoupled single-day offline optimal policy, \( \pi^{(k)\star} \).
-This approach is inspired by the LP-based approximation used in non-reusable resource allocation problems (see, e.g., \citealt{jasin2012re}, \citealt{rusmevichientong2020dynamic}, \citealt{vera2021bayesian}).
-However, in reusable resource allocation scenarios, this approximation is generally less accurate due to additional uncertainties of cancellations and occupancy durations.
-Nevertheless, the introduced decoupling technique allows us to approximate the complex system through single-day decomposition and corresponding estimators up to a constant order.
-This approximation enables us to bound wrong decisions relative to the hindsight optimal policy with high confidence.
+The expected show-ups $\hat{N}^{(k)}_{u}$ serves as an adaptive safety stock to avoid wrong decisions compared to the decoupled single-day offline optimal policy $\pi^{(k)\star}$.
+This approach is inspired by LP-based approximation in non-reusable resource allocation problems (e.g., \citet{jasin2012re}, \citet{rusmevichientong2020dynamic}, \citet{vera2021bayesian}).
+In reusable resource allocation, such approximations are generally less accurate due to additional uncertainties from cancellations and occupancy durations.
+However, the decoupling technique enables us to approximate the complex system through single-day decomposition and corresponding estimators up to constant order, bounding wrong decisions relative to the hindsight optimal policy with high confidence.